Baybayin: Kawi

 The Kawi script originated in Java, descending from the Pallava script, and was used across much of Maritime Southeast Asia.
-The Laguna Copperplate Inscription is the earliest known written document found in the Philippines.
-It is a legal document with the inscribed date of Saka era 822, corresponding to 21 April 900 AD.
+The Laguna Copperplate Inscription is the earliest-known written document found in the Philippines.
+It is a legal document with the inscribed date of Saka Era 822, corresponding in the Proleptic Gregorian Calendar to 21 April 900 AD.
 It was written in the Kawi script in a variety of Old Malay containing numerous loanwords from Sanskrit and a few non-Malay vocabulary elements whose origin is ambiguous between Old Javanese and Old Tagalog.
 A second example of Kawi script can be seen on the Butuan Ivory Seal, found in the 1970s and dated between the 9th and 12th centuries.
-It is an ancient seal made of ivory that was found in an archaeological site in Butuan.
-The seal has been declared a national cultural treasure.
-The seal is inscribed with the word Butwan in stylized Kawi.
-The ivory seal is now housed at the National Museum of the Philippines.
+It is an ancient seal made of ivory that was found in an archaeological site in Butuan, inscribed with the word Butwan in stylized Kawi, and now in the National Museum of the Philippines.
 One hypothesis therefore reasons that, since Kawi is the earliest attestation of writing in the Philippines, then baybayin may have descended from Kawi.